FGDES/DESTool/README.md

 ## Build Process

-In the case you want to build DESTool youself, you can retrieve the sources from our GitHub repository.
+In the case you want to build DESTool yourself, you can retrieve the sources from our GitHub repository.
 You will also need to get the sources of libFAUDES and libVIODES.
 We recommend the following folder layout:

-    -> whereever + -> libFAUDES
+    -> where_ever + -> libFAUDES
                   + -> libVIODES
                   + -> DESTool

 The build process is then organised in 4 stages.